yapsterapp/promisespromises/README.md

 [re-frame](https://github.com/day8/re-frame) - event-handling, cofx and
 fx - to the async domain. cofx and fx handlers are async functions, while event handlers remain pure functions.
-This makes it straightforward to rigidly separate pure and impure elements of a program.
-A-frame was originally developed for an event-driven game engine, but it has been found more generally useful and has been used for implementing APIs
+This makes it straightforward to cleanly separate pure and impure elements of a program.
+A-frame was originally developed for a back-end event-driven game engine, but it has been found more generally useful and has been successfully used for implementing APIs and is perhaps useful client-side too

 * cofx handlers are async functions, returning a Promise of updated coeffects
 * fx handlers are async functions, returning a Promise of an ignored result